igordejanovic/igordejanovic.github.io/_posts/2016-11-08-my-spacemacs-odyssey.md

 selection narrowing framework.
 It is integrated with most packages that provides a list to select from.
-I was very impressed by a [helm-swoop](https://www.emacswiki.org/emacs/HelmSwoop) functionality which I use know most of the time to search inside the buffer.
+I was very impressed by a [helm-swoop](https://www.emacswiki.org/emacs/HelmSwoop) functionality which I use most of the time now to search inside the buffer.

 The functionality similar to this can be achieved in vim using [unite](https://github.com/Shougo/unite.vim) but helm feels more powerful